hiddenalpha/sentinel/doc/distribution.md

 Core of sentinel is distributed as a platform independent [tar][L_TAR] archive with a structure based on the [standard filesystem hierarchy][L_HIER].
 This document gives some additional notes about what is placed where in the distribution archive.
 This document talks about a compiled release.
-If you're searching for sources your search could start at [sentinel.git][L_REPOLINK].
+Basically it is the result we get after it is built with docker and we "Grab distribution archives".
+If you're searching for source code instead your search could start at [sentinel.git][L_REPOLINK].

 ## Shut up and just install the damn thing